 That might seem far-fetched right now.
 But as described by Gawie Keyser in De Groene Amsterdammer: ‘Just like the ancient Egyptians couldn’t imagine life without pharaohs, or people in the Middle Ages would have laughed at the idea that God might not exist, one day it will seem normal to us that humans are playing God’.

 Ray Kurzweil, a famous transhumanist

-This part zooms in on my critical notes on transhumanism, and my personal vision.
+This part explores my critical notes on transhumanism, and my personal vision.

 Transhumanism has been met with a fair deal of criticism.
 In May 2016, I attended a lecture by Marcel Messing – anthropologist and philosopher – about the anthropological, philosophical and ethical aspects of this ideology.